 On average Milford receives around 7 metres of rain per year whereas Doubtful Sound only gets about a third of that.
 Interestingly though, both have around 200 rainy days per year on average!
 So when it rains in Milford, it RAINS!
 All of this rain is one of the many reasons the region is so spectacular as it comes alive with waterfalls during and after the rain.

 Both fiords see snow in the winter months but temperatures on the ground are usually too warm for it to hang around.
 But that isn’t the case for the mountains surrounding you, they will be wearing a thick blanket of snow for around six months a year.

 How do you get to Milford & Doubtful Sound?

 Milford Sound is the only fiord in the national park that has direct road access.
 In fact, getting to Milford Sound is very easy and there are a few transport options available.
 The first and most convenient is via coach.

 Our comfortable coaches can get you to Milford Sound from the two closest towns, Queenstown or Te Anau.
 The journey only takes four hours from Queenstown and two hours from Te Anau, stopping along the way at all the most beautiful attractions.
-We also provide live commentary and FREE WiFi for the first half of the journey – the WiFi capabilities drop off not far after Te Anau for everyone.
+Our local expert driver will entertain you with interesting commentary.

 The next option is to drive yourself.
 You’ll need your own vehicle but with Milford’s well-maintained road it’s a great option.
 Be sure to read up on all the best stops on the road to Milford Sound before embarking on your trip.
 This way, you won’t miss any of the stunning places to stop.
 Always drive safely, the road is windy and can be icy during the winter months!